arthur-bouton/TF_ODE/README.md

 ## Dependencies and compilation:

+The following procedure works for Ubuntu 16.04 and 18.04.
+Minor adaptations are required to port it to Ubuntu >= 20.04.

 This repository depends on several git submodules.
 To download them, clone this repository with the option `git clone --recursive` or run in the root directory:
 `$ git submodule update --init`